ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

   assert_that(tracer).described_as(
     "A certain numeric value must be in a given range" ).has_change_event_occurred(
-      # custom matched can be combined with other more simple checks
+      # custom matcher can be combined with other more simple checks
       device_name="sys/tg_test/1",
       attribute_name="NumericValue",
       # a python lambda function is a very handy way to define a custom matcher